DanOMearaWD/Crowdfunding_ETL/README.md

 ## Project Overview

-The objective of this project is to practice building an ETL pipeline using Python, Pandas, and regular expressions to extract and transform data.
-The data is related to a crowdfunding platform, and the final goal is to load the transformed data into a PostgreSQL database.
+The objective of this project is to build an ETL pipeline using Python, Pandas, and regular expressions to extract and transform data related to a crowdfunding platform.
+The final goal is to load the transformed data into a PostgreSQL database.

 ## Project Components

-The project involves the following tasks:

-1. **Extract, Transform, and Load (ETL)**:
+1. **Extract, Transform, and Load (ETL)**
-   - Extract data from the provided `crowdfunding.xlsx` and `contacts.xlsx` files.
+   - Extract data from `crowdfunding.xlsx` and `contacts.xlsx`.
-   - Transform the data into several DataFrames, clean and manipulate the data as necessary.
+   - Transform the data into structured DataFrames, clean, and manipulate as necessary.
    - Export the transformed data to CSV files: `category.csv`, `subcategory.csv`, `campaign.csv`, and `contacts.csv`.

-2. **Create an Entity Relationship Diagram (ERD)**:
+2. **Entity Relationship Diagram (ERD)**
-   - Design and sketch an ERD of the tables using QuickDBD based on the transformed data.
+   - Design and sketch an ERD using QuickDBD based on the transformed data.

-3. **Database Schema**:
+3. **Database Schema**
-   - Use the ERD to create a Postgres schema (`crowdfunding_db_schema.sql`) with tables, primary keys, and foreign keys.
+   - Use the ERD to create a PostgreSQL schema (`crowdfunding_db_schema.sql`).
-   - Create a new PostgreSQL database (`crowdfunding_db`), define tables using the schema, and load the data from the CSV files.
+   - Create a PostgreSQL database (`crowdfunding_db`), define tables using the schema, and load data from the CSV files.

 ## Files

-- **Resources**:
+- **Resources**
-  - `crowdfunding.xlsx`: Contains crowdfunding campaign data.
+  - `crowdfunding.xlsx`: Crowdfunding campaign data.
-  - `contacts.xlsx`: Contains information about the contacts involved in the campaigns.
+  - `contacts.xlsx`: Contact information for the campaigns.

-- **CSV Files**:
+- **CSV Files**
-  - `category.csv`: Contains the categories for the crowdfunding campaigns.
-  - `subcategory.csv`: Contains the subcategories for the crowdfunding campaigns.
+  - `category.csv`: Crowdfunding campaign categories.
+  - `subcategory.csv`: Crowdfunding campaign subcategories.
-  - `campaign.csv`: Contains the crowdfunding campaign details.
+  - `campaign.csv`: Details of crowdfunding campaigns.
-  - `contacts.csv`: Contains the contact information for users involved in the campaigns.
+  - `contacts.csv`: Contact information for users.

-- **SQL File**:
+- **SQL File**
-  - `crowdfunding_db_schema.sql`: The schema for the PostgreSQL database, including tables, primary and foreign keys.
+  - `crowdfunding_db_schema.sql`: PostgreSQL database schema.

-- **Jupyter Notebook**:
+- **Jupyter Notebook**
-  - `ETL_Mini_Project_DOMeara_ALopez_VMadhugiri.ipynb`: The main Jupyter notebook where the ETL pipeline is implemented.
+  - `ETL_Mini_Project_DOMeara_ALopez_VMadhugiri.ipynb`: The ETL pipeline implementation.

-- **ERD**:
+- **ERD**
-  - `ERD.png`: The entity relationship diagram showing the relationships between the tables.
+  - `ERD.png`: Entity relationship diagram.

 ![](ERD.png)

-# Key Findings
+## Summary of Operations

-## Data Extraction & Preparation
+### Data Extraction & Preparation
-- Successfully loaded and previewed `crowdfunding.xlsx` and `contacts.xlsx` data files using Pandas.
+- Loaded and previewed `crowdfunding.xlsx` and `contacts.xlsx` using Pandas.
-- Extracted relevant information into structured DataFrames, transforming raw data into a usable format.
+- Extracted and structured data into DataFrames.

-## Category & Subcategory Creation
+### Category & Subcategory Creation
-- Extracted and split categories and subcategories from a combined column using string manipulation techniques.
+- Split categories and subcategories using string manipulation.
-- Created `category.csv` and `subcategory.csv` with unique, sequentially numbered identifiers for each category and subcategory.
+- Created `category.csv` and `subcategory.csv` with unique identifiers.

-## Data Cleaning & Formatting
+### Data Cleaning & Formatting
-- Formatted the campaign data by renaming and converting columns for consistency, including:
+- Renamed and converted columns for consistency, such as:
   - `blurb` to `description`.
-  - `launched_at` and `deadline` columns to `launch_date` and `end_date`, converting to datetime format.
+  - `launched_at` and `deadline` to `launch_date` and `end_date`.
-- Ensured `goal` and `pledged` values were converted to `float`.
+- Converted `goal` and `pledged` values to float.
-- Merged the cleaned campaign data with `category_df` and `subcategory_df` for comprehensive information.
+- Merged campaign data with `category_df` and `subcategory_df`.

-## Campaign DataFrame Creation
+### Campaign DataFrame Creation
-- Created a structured `campaign.csv` file, ensuring the inclusion of all necessary columns: campaign identifiers, financial metrics, and formatted dates.
+- Created `campaign.csv` with necessary columns: campaign identifiers, financial metrics, and dates.
-- Added `category_id` and `subcategory_id` to match the category and subcategory information.
+- Included `category_id` and `subcategory_id`.

-## Contact Information Parsing
+### Contact Information Parsing
-- Extracted and cleaned contact data from the JSON-formatted column using Python's `json` module and regular expressions.
+- Cleaned contact data from JSON using Python's `json` module and regex.
-- Created `contacts.csv` with individual columns for `contact_id`, `first_name`, `last_name`, and `email`, ensuring accurate data types.
+- Created `contacts.csv` with columns for `contact_id`, `first_name`, `last_name`, and `email`.

-## Data Export
+### Data Export
-- Exported all cleaned and formatted DataFrames as CSV files for future analysis and integration:
+- Exported all DataFrames to CSV:
   - `category.csv`
   - `subcategory.csv`
   - `campaign.csv`
   - `contacts.csv`

-These transformations and extractions ensure that the crowdfunding and contact data are ready for analysis, modeling, or integration into other systems.
+These steps ensure that the crowdfunding and contact data are ready for analysis, modeling, or integration into other systems.